-- Carbon Neutral Travel: Through our Carbon Pollution Reduction program, NHA became the world’s first 100% carbon neutral travel company.
-NHA has partnered with Sustainable Travel International to invest our offset funds in the Makira Forest Initiative, a collaboration between the government of Madagascar, Wildlife Conservation Society and Conservation International.
-The initiative protects 350,000 hectares of besieged old-growth forests in the eastern part of the country.
-Since 2006, NHA has paid to offset 100% of all on-trip carbon emissions including those resulting from transportation, activities, and accommodations, as well as all emissions resulting from our office operations including employee travel.
+Carbon-Neutral Travel: Through our Carbon Pollution Reduction program, NHA became the world’s first 100-percent carbon-neutral travel company.
+NHA has partnered with Sustainable Travel International to invest our offset funds in a variety of high-quality, third-party-verified carbon reduction projects around the world.
+Since 2007, NHA has paid to offset 100 percent of all on-trip carbon emissions including those resulting from transportation, activities and accommodations, as well as all emissions resulting from our office operations, including employee travel.
 Click here to learn more.

->Since 2003, WWF has received more than $1.4 million from NHA and our guests.
+- Since 2003, WWF has received more than $12 million from NHA and our guests.

->Every traveler is given a one-year WWF membership at our expense, providing WWF with a continuing source of thousands of new members, and providing our guests with ongoing information about and opportunities to support WWF's mission.
+- Every traveler is given a 2-year subscription to WWF's World Wildlife magazine on our behalf, providing WWF with a continuing source of thousands of new affiliates, and providing our guests with ongoing information about and opportunities to support WWF's mission.

 - Greening our Fleet: In 2008, NHA introduced our first alternative fuel vehicle, a 12-passenger transfer van that runs on used vegetable oil.
 Utilized for our U.S. and Canada adventures, the van is known for emitting an odor of French fries, and near-zero emissions.
 That same year, NHA introduced the planet's first hybrid safari truck, designed to utilize the emerging hybrid technology compatible with the rugged needs of the adventure travel and safari industry.
-The vehicle has four-wheel drive, enhanced suspension, specialized photography windows and a sliding roof for wildlife viewing.
+The vehicle has 4-wheel drive, enhanced suspension, specialized photography windows and a sliding roof for wildlife viewing.
 It is also outfitted with safety devices and conveniences such as tow capacity, on-board dining gear and fire-prevention devices.
-It is our goal that these vehicles will not only reduce our own carbon footprint but also encourage the entire adventure travel industry to collectively create or choose alternative-energy options required for participation in our worldwide adventures.
+It is our goal that these vehicles will not only reduce our own carbon footprint but also encourage the entire adventure travel industry to collectively create or choose alternative-energy options for their worldwide explorations.

 - Alternative Transportation: NHA has developed a reward system that provides points to employees for biking, walking, carpooling or taking public transportation to and from work.
 At the end of the year, employees redeem their points for free gear and apparel from Patagonia™.
 This program is highly popular with our staff and enjoys a high rate of participation.
-We’ve estimated that on an annual basis, the program results in at least 14,000 fewer miles commuted by car, and prevents the emission of at least 16,000 pounds of CO2 and other greenhouse gases.
+We’ve estimated that on an annual basis, the program results in at least 14,000 fewer miles commuted in single-occupancy motor vehicles, and prevents the emission of at least 16,000 pounds of CO2 and other greenhouse gases.

 - A Green Office: Our home office has been outfitted with a number of “green” components:

->Our building’s rooftop solar array is one of the largest in Colorado and produces over 122,000 kWh of electricity per year.
+- Our building’s rooftop solar array is one of the largest in Colorado and produces more than 122,000 kWh of electricity per year.
 Our remaining energy is purchased through renewable energy credits provided by Clean and Green.

->Our catalog is made with 100% recycled fiber and 100% post consumer waste, processed chlorine-free, designated Ancient Forest Friendly, and manufactured with electricity that is offset with Green-e certified renewable energy credits.
-By printing our catalog in this manner versus conventional paper stock, each year we conserve the equivalent of 1,562 fully-grown trees, 715,333 gallons of water, and prevent the release of 148,526 pounds of greenhouse gases, according to calculations made by the Environmental Defense Fund and the Paper Task Force.
+- Our catalog is made with 100-percent recycled fiber and 100-percent post-consumer waste, processed chlorine-free, designated Ancient Forest Friendly, and manufactured with electricity that is offset with Green-e certified renewable energy credits.
+By printing our catalog in this manner versus using conventional paper stock, each year we conserve the equivalent of 2,398 fully grown trees, 1,121,248 gallons of water, and we prevent the release of 206,737 pounds of greenhouse gases, according to estimates made using the Environmental Paper Network Calculator.